marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 Now that we have LLVM installed on our machines, we need to add it to our existing Swift package.
 More specifically, we need to tie the *C-bindings* of LLVM into our project.
 Natively LLVM is written in C++, but since Swift can't call into C++ code (yet) we need to use the C-bindings, which Swift *can* interact with.
 Importing a system library into a Swift package is a little bit involved.
 You can read a detailed of the process in the [corresponding SPM documentation](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md#requiring-system-libraries), but if you don't care about such details you can just copy the following steps.

-First we need to adjust our `Package.swift` as follows:
+First we need to adjust the `Package.swift` as follows:

 ```swift
 // swift-tools-version:5.2